flutter/flutter/dev/benchmarks/macrobenchmarks/README.md

 flutter run --dart-define=FLUTTER_WEB_USE_SKIA=true --profile -d web-server lib/web_benchmarks.dart
 ```

-You can also run all benchmarks exactly like the devicelab runs them:
+You can also run all benchmarks exactly as the devicelab runs them:

 ```
 cd dev/devicelab